 I really hope you give this recipe a try.
 It doesn’t take long to cook: depending on the vegetables you choose, it will be 30 to 40 minutes in all.
 If broccoli and blue cheese are things you love, you’ll be sobbing after your first bite.
 If not, you can pick veggies that you like and some other cheese and still end up with a mouth-watering meal.
 I believe that’s the secret of good cooking: take an idea and give it your own treatment!

 D’you love beer?
-I definitely do.
+You do?!
+Great, because I definitely love the stuff.
 OK, that’s settled then.
 Now the question is whether we love it enough to get adventurous to the point where we let piss into our beer mugs.

 That didn’t come out quite right.
 I’m not saying we sample beer that contains piss.
 But how about beer whose production involves using human urine to fertilise the malting barley?
 Now that’s sustainability for you!